Coeliac disease

 - Illness caused by lack of nutrients, including deficiency in iron (causing anaemia) and other vitamins or minerals.

-- Osteoporosis, where your bones become weakened and are more likely to break.
+- Osteoporosis, this is when your bones become weakened and are more likely to break.

 - Reduced growth, and delayed puberty in children.